walterrowe/magick-frames/README.md

 There are two ways to create the droplets for macOS.

+### The Easy Way

-1. EASY: Open the CreateStyleDroplets AppleScript in Script Editor and run it.
-Choose the folder where you want the droplets and it creates one for every style.
+1. Open the CreateStyleDroplets AppleScript in Script Editor and run it.
+1. Choose the folder where you want the droplets and it creates one for every style.

+### The Hard Way

 1. Open the CreateStyleDroplets AppleScript in Script Editor and export as individual apps named for specific styles.

 When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options to decorate your images.
 For example, if you double-click the logo_dark droplet, it looks for logo_dark in the style list and uses the logo_dark "frame_it" options to decorate your images.